 Gastroenteritis and food poisoning are a public health concern

-Acute gastroenteritis is caused by bacteria, viruses, parasites or chemicals and can be spread in the following ways:
+Acute gastroenteritis is caused by bacteria, viruses, parasites or chemicals and can be spread:

-- Direct from one person to another person or
+- Directly from one person to another person; or

 - From contaminated objects in the environment.